mashcode/NYCompost-data/README.md

 ## Some Assumptions

 * My planet will have soil, air and water free of man-made chemical pollutants.
-* Reduce ~ Reuse ~ Recycle must be replaced with Waste-free
+* Reduce ~ Reuse ~ Recycle loop bad.
+Waste ~ Decay loop good.
 * Planned obsolescence must die!
-* Global climate changes profound impact on water resources is a visible threat that crosses all geographic zones.
+* Global climate changes profound impact on water resources is the visible threat that crosses all geographic zones.
 * Cities are food scrap machines.
-Using economies of scale can facilitate a  consistent & reliable product.
 Doh.
+* Using economies of scale can facilitate a consistent & reliable product.
-* Adding composted organic matter will innoculate, improve water retention and provide plant nutrients.
+* Adding composted organic matter innoculates, improves water retention and provides plant nutrients.
-* Soils rich in beneficial organisms become a carbon sponge.
+* Soils rich in beneficial organisms become carbon sponges.
 * Compost is a natural "nearly free" resource unlike water.

 ## Possible Outcomes